dnaxel/WNV-seroprevalence/README.md

 Open analysis_code.R in your preferred R environment (e.g., RStudio) and run the script to replicate the analyses presented in the publication.

 ## Citation:
+If you use the datasets or code provided in this repository for your research, please cite the publication:

+Alex De Nardi, Giovanni Marini, Ilaria Dorigatti, Roberto Rosà, Marco Tamba, Luca Gelmini, Alice Prosperi, Francesco Menegale, Piero Poletti, Mattia Calzolari, Andrea Pugliese.
+2024.
+Quantifying the West Nile virus circulation in the avian host population in Northern Italy.

+## Contact:
+For any questions or inquiries regarding the datasets or code, please contact Alex De Nardi at alex.denardi@unitn.it.